-- 1. We propose PAYMo (Section 6), the first payment channel protocol that is fully compatible with today's implementation of the transaction scheme of Monero (Section 4).
-A notable feature of our solution is that PC transactions are syntactically identical to standard transactions in Monero, thus retaining the fungibility of the Monero coins. - 2.
-At the heart of our proposal is a new cryptographic primitive, called verifiable timed linkable ring signatures (VTLRS), that we define and construct (Section 5).
-Our solution relies on well-established cryptographic assumptions and our techniques used in building a VTLRS may be of independent interest. - 3.
-We show that PayMo also enables the first secure atomic-swap protocol for Monero (Section 7).
-With our solution, one can securely (atomically) exchange Monero tokens with other prominent currency tokens like that of Bitcoin, Ethereum, Ripple, Cardano, etc. - 4.
-We demonstrate the practicality of our approach by benchmarking PAYMO (Section 8).
+1. We propose PAYMO (Section 6), the first payment channel protocol that is fully compatible with the transaction scheme of Monero (Section 4).
+A notable feature of our solution is that PC transactions are syntactically identical to standard transactions in Monero, thus retaining the fungibility1 of the Monero coins.

+2. At the heart of our proposal is a new cryptographic primitive, called verifiable timed linkable ring signatures (VTLRS), that we define and construct (Section 5).
+Our solution relies on wellestablished cryptographic assumptions and our techniques used in building a VTLRS may be of independent interest.

+3. We show that PAYMO also enables the first secure scriptless atomic-swap protocol for Monero, compatible with its transaction scheme.
+With our solution, one can securely (atomically) exchange Monero tokens with other prominent currency tokens like Bitcoin, Ethereum, Ripple, Cardano, etc.

+4. We demonstrate the practicality of our approach by benchmarking PAYMO (Section 7).
 Our analysis shows that PAYMO can be used on today's hardware by Monero's users.
-In terms of performance, at its full power, PAYMO supports close to 93500 payments over a span of 2 minutes between two regular users with one CPU core each.
+In terms of performance, at its full power, PAYMO supports close to 93500 payments for 2 minutes between two regular users with one CPU core each.
 Here 2 minutes is the block production rate of Monero.
-This is a significant increase in processing of payments in Monero which currently supports one payment from a single address per 2 minutes.
+This is a significant increase in payments in Monero, which currently supports only one payment from an address per 2 minutes.